 The Organization receives grants from Federal, state, and local government sources under a variety of programs.
 Amounts received under these programs generally require compliance with terms and conditions specified in the grant agreements, and are subject to audit by the grantor agencies.
-Grant revenue under these types of programs is reported as an increase in unrestricted net assets in the reporting period in which the terms and conditions specified in the grant agreement are satisfied.
+Grant revenue under these types of programs is reported as an increase in net assets without donor restrictions in the reporting period in which the terms and conditions specified in the grant agreement are satisfied.
 Grants receivable are recorded at amounts expected to be collected.
 An allowance for uncollectible grants receivable is recorded based upon a consideration of the likelihood that accounts will not be collected in full.
-Organization management is of the opinion that an allowance for uncollectible grants is not deemed necessary at June 30, 2018 and 2017.
+Organization management is of the opinion that an allowance for uncollectible grants is not deemed necessary at June 30, 2019 and 2018.